FabG/dimred/README.md

 > pytest --capture=tee-sys --cov=dimred tests/ -k '<your test>'
 ```

-We should aim at having a **minimum of 80% code coverage**, and preferably closer or equal to 100%.
+We should aim at having a **minimum of 90% code coverage**, and preferably closer or equal to 100%.

-#### 2.3 PAckaging and uploading to PiPy
+#### 2.3 Packaging and uploading to PiPy
 See [dimred-packaging](dimred-packaging.md)